AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

     +-comm (suc m) n = (suc & +-comm n m) ◾ (+-suc n m ⁻¹)
 ~~~

 This is because in an interactive environment one can step through the intermediate points fairly easily, and writing them out adds significant visual clutter.
+We do, in fact, advise the reader to step through proofs in Agda in this manner, when proof steps are complicated enough.
 However, we will use informal equational reasoning when it aids explanation.

 We also borrow `Σ` (dependent sum), `⊤` (unit type), `⊥` (empty type) and `_⊎_`{.agda} (disjoint union) from the standard library.
 Elements of `Σ` are constructed as `(a , b)`{.agda} pairs, and the projections are `proj₁` and `proj₂`. `A × B` is defined in terms of `Σ` as the non-dependent pair type. `⊤` has `tt` ("trivially true") as sole element.
 Injection into disjoint unions is done with `inj₁` and `inj₂`.
 The *ex falso* principle is named `⊥-elim`, with type `{A : Set} → A → A`{.agda}.